Inference of Neutron Star Mass Distributions and the Dense Matter Equation of State from Multi-messenger Observations

-Here we show how the parameters $c_{i,j}$, $d_{i,j}$ for the $j$th star in the $i$th population are calculated.
-Here we suppress the notations $i, j$ for simplicity. \\ The calculation of the parameter $c$ is straightforward.
-Let $l$ and $u$ be the 68\% lower and upper limits of the NS mass, respectively.
+Here we show how coefficients $c_{i,j}$, $d_{i,j}$ for the $j$th star in the $i$th population are calculated.
+Here we suppress the notations $i, j$ for simplicity.
+Let $l$ and $u$ be the 68\% lower and upper limits of the NS mass (from data), respectively.
 The condition

 implies that